go56fup/MolSim-WS25-GroupC/README.md

 The Molecular Dynamics teaching code.

 #### Build instructions
-To build with Clang, use:
+To build with GCC, use:
 ```
 cmake --workflow release
 ```
 The `MolSim` binary will be located under `build/release/MolSim`.

-To build with GCC, use
+To build with Clang, use
 ```
-cmake --workflow release-gcc
+cmake --workflow release-clang
 ```
 The `MolSim` binary will be located under `build/release-gcc/MolSim`.